gitmarut/envoyistio108/testcases/5-max-request-headers-size/README.md

   Install [bookinfo](https://github.com/istio/istio/blob/master/samples/bookinfo/platform/kube/bookinfo.yaml) in a namespace called bookinfo0 with istio-injection enabled.

 Expose the bookinfo service using a istio gateway and a istio VS. Gateway yaml and VS yaml is given in this directory.
 Make sure istio ingress gateway is of service type LoadBalancer.
-(Since I am using a kind cluster with MetalLB in my linux VM, I am not short of LB addresses).
+(I am using a kind cluster with MetalLB in my linux VM).

 Also I have exposed the productpage service as Load Balancer to test it out at directly for second step.